 Ed Bowman is currently an associate professor of Criminal Justice at Lock Haven University.
 He earned his Ph.D. in Public Policy and Administration from Virginia Commonwealth University in 2009.
 He also earned a Master’s degree in education from the University of Virginia and a Master’s degree in the Administration of Justice (M.S.) from Virginia Commonwealth University.
 Prior to earning his doctorate, he worked for sixteen years in community and institutional corrections for the Virginia Department of Corrections and later for the Federal Prison System.
 His current research interests include a focus on offender reentry in rural communities and assessment of student and program learning outcomes.

 Cassandra L. Reyes, Ph.D., is an Associate Professor of Criminal Justice at West Chester University (WCU).
 She earned her Ph.D. in Criminology, her Master’s in Criminology, and her Bachelor of Arts in Spanish and Criminology at Indiana University of Pennsylvania (IUP).
 At WCU, she has taught a number of undergraduate and graduate required and elective courses.
 Currently, she primarily teaches Corrections and Animal Cruelty.
-In addition to teaching and advising approximately 50 undergraduate students, she has been the WCU Criminal Justice Department Assessment Coordinator since 2010.
+In addition to teaching and advising approximately 65 undergraduate students, she has been the WCU Criminal Justice Department Assessment Coordinator since 2010.
 She also has vast service experience, currently holding several executive positions on the regional, state, and local levels.
-In addition to serving as the Pennsylvania Association of Criminal Justice Educators Second Vice President, she is the Immediate Past President of the Northeastern Association of Criminal Justice Sciences, a Faculty Officer-at-Large Member of the Association of Pennsylvania State College and University Faculties (APSCUF) State Executive Board, the APSCUF-WCU Legislative Committee Chair and State Delegate, and the Vice President of the Fraternal Order of Police Bicentennial Lodge 76 in Camden County, NJ.
-Additionally, she is an elected Delaware County Democratic Committee Member and serves as the Norwood, PA Precinct Six Election Board Minority Inspector’s Clerk.
+In addition to serving as the Pennsylvania Association of Criminal Justice Educators First Vice President, she is a Past President of the Northeastern Association of Criminal Justice Sciences, a Faculty Officer-at-Large Member of the Association of Pennsylvania State College and University Faculties (APSCUF) State Executive Board, the APSCUF-WCU Legislative Committee Chair and State Delegate, and the Vice President of the Fraternal Order of Police Bicentennial Lodge 76 in Camden County, NJ.
+Additionally, she serves as the Norwood, PA Precinct Six Election Board Minority Inspector’s Clerk.
+Due to her passion for animals, she is also a District Leader Volunteer for PA’s Congressional District 5 for The Humane Society of the United States and is a member of the Federated Humane Societies of Pennsylvania Training Committee.
 Furthermore, she is a life member of the Academy of Criminal Justice Sciences and the American Society of Criminology.

 Previously, Dr. Reyes has held numerous positions in the Criminal Justice System that include working as an IUP Police Department Student Dispatcher; an Indiana County Jail Correctional Officer; New Jersey State Probation Officer-Bilingual and New Jersey State Senior Parole Officer-Bilingual in Camden, NJ; and a Juvenile Delinquency Specialist in Atlantic City, NJ.
 Finally, her primary research interests focus on animal cruelty and the United States correctional system.
 Dr. Reyes has presented her research at many national, regional, and local conferences since 2004.